portableCoder/portableCoder/README.md

 ### About Me

-- 📖 &nbsp; Learning all that I can, currently doing a lot of react and front-end stuff
+- 📖 &nbsp; Learning all that I can, I specialize in front-end/fullstack stuff
 - ⚙️ &nbsp; Working on my own software to fit my personal use cases / contributing whenever I can.
 <h3> 🛠 Technologies I use/have learnt 🛠  </h3>